plasma-disassembler/plasma/README.md

 Reverse engineering for x86 binaries.
 Generate a more readable code (pseudo-C) with colored syntax.

-Supported formats :
-    `ELF`
-    `PE` : no symbol resolution for the moment
+Supported formats : `ELF`, `PE`.
+No symbol resolution for PE at the moment.

 The `Makefile` is used only for checking tests.